asterinas/asterinas/docs/src/osdk/guide/work-in-workspace.md

           └── lib.rs
 ```

-At present, OSDK mandates that there must be only one kernel project
+At present, the OSDK mandates that there must be only one kernel project
 within a workspace.

 In addition to the two projects,
-OSDK will also generate `OSDK.toml` and `rust-toolchain.toml`
+the OSDK will also generate `OSDK.toml` and `rust-toolchain.toml`
 at the root of the workspace.

 Next, add the following function to `mylib/src/lib.rs`.